Best Foods for boosting Spleen Qi

 • Proteins: Chicken, turkey, eggs, fish (especially cod and haddock).

-• Fruits (cooked or dried): Apples, pears, cherries, dates, figs.
+• Fruits: Apples, pears, cherries, dates, figs, berries

 Foods to Drain Dampness